 The reconstruction dataset (~425G training set + ~42G test set, ~133G and ~13G compressed respectively) consists of photoncube/image pairs from 50 unique simulated scenes, plus another 5 scenes for the test set (for which ground truths are not made public).
+There is no separate validation set, but you can set aside some of the training set for this purpose as needed.
 Each photoncube consists of 1024 bitplanes, and the associated ground truth reconstruction corresponds to the last bitplane.
-A sample of this dataset can be downloaded here (~3.5GB).
+You can directly download portions of this dataset using the links at the bottom of this page, or use the aws cli to download the entire dataset as described in the next section.
+Finally, a sample of the dataset, containing one photoncube/image pair per scene, is available for download here.

 The full dataset is hosted on a publicly accessible S3 bucket and compressed into ~8.5GB chunks.
 To download it, you'll need to use the aws-cli, and an LZMA-capable unzipping utility such as the 7zip cli to extract each zip file into its respective directory.
 Once installed, you can list out the dataset's components using: